khudgins/documentation/on-premise/administration/dispatcher.rst

 There is no inherently sensitive information stored in the provisioning database.
 Account information discussed above does not include credentials.
-User information such as email addresses used to access enStratus are stored in the provisioning database.
+User information such as email addresses used to access Enstratius are stored in the provisioning database.

 The provisioning database must allow access from the dispatcher service, and all monitor and worker servers.

-The provisioning database should be considered to be critical to the operation of the enStratus cloud management system.
+The provisioning database should be considered to be critical to the operation of the Enstratius cloud management system.

 Analytics Database
 ------------------

-The enStratus analytics database contains information gathered by enStratus to perform analysis of server operations and other metrics.
+The Enstratius analytics database contains information gathered by Enstratius to perform analysis of server operations and other metrics.

 The analytics database must allow access from the dispatcher service, and all monitor and worker servers.

-The analytics database contains no sensitive information and should not be considered to be critical to the operation of the enStratus cloud management system.
+The analytics database contains no sensitive information and should not be considered to be critical to the operation of the Enstratius cloud management system.

 Installation
 ------------

-Installation of the enStratus dispatcher service is best handled by using a configuration management system such as Chef or Puppet.
+Installation of the Enstratius dispatcher service is best handled by using a configuration management system such as Chef or Puppet.

 Software Requirements